jimliddle/turboquant-amd-vulkan/Docs/turboquant-benchmarks.md

 - validate and tune the HIP path on real ROCm hardware
 - add memory-footprint reporting so the tradeoff is visible in both speed and capacity terms
 - test more model families to find where TurboQuant gains are strongest and where they flatten out
+- add prompt-ingest scaling plots so we can show clearly where TurboQuant helps and where prefill remains the real bottleneck